flouta/inception/README.md

 # inception
 ## What is Docker?

-Docker is an open-source project that offers a software development solution known as containers.
-To understand Docker, you need to know what containers are.
-According to Docker, a container is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it.

-Containers are platform-independent and hence Docker can run across both Windows and Linux-based platforms.
-In fact, Docker can also be run within a virtual machine if there arises a need to do so.
-The main purpose of Docker is that it lets you run microservice applications in a distributed architecture.

-When compared to Virtual machines, the Docker platform moves up the abstraction of resources from the hardware level to the Operating System level.
-This allows for the realization of the various benefits of Containers e.g. application portability, infrastructure separation, and self-contained microservices.

-In other words, while Virtual Machines abstract the entire hardware server, Containers abstract the Operating System kernel.
-This is a whole different approach to virtualization and results in a much faster and more lightweight instances.
+Docker is an open-source project that simplifies software development with containers.
+Containers are self-contained packages of software that can be executed independently.
+They include everything needed to run the software.
+Docker works on both Windows and Linux systems and can even run within a virtual machine if needed.
+Its main purpose is to enable the execution of microservice applications in a distributed architecture.

+Unlike virtual machines that abstract the entire hardware server, Docker abstracts the operating system kernel.
+This approach provides advantages such as application portability, infrastructure separation, and self-contained microservices.
+In summary, Docker offers a faster and lightweight alternative to virtualization by focusing on the essentials needed to run software effectively.

 ![docker vs vm](https://cloudacademy.com/wp-content/uploads/2019/10/Docker-vs..png)